 His exposure to equity can be upto 80% in the overall investment portfolio.
 The current overall portfolio has just half of it in equity and rest is non equity.
-Which is fine in case that helps him meet his goals, but not really sure if it is.
+Which is fine, if this is tactical allocation for the current environment, but that doesn’t seem to be the case.

 Several hybrid equity funds are present in the portfolio.
 There seems to be no other reason except past returns.
-Unknowingly, this has added more fixed income to the portfolio, messing the asset allocation further.
+Unknowingly, while this reduces risks, it also brings additional allocation to fixed income / bonds to the portfolio.

 Now, 43 schemes is large by any stretch of imagination.
 There are 15 flexi/multicap funds in the portfolio.
 Of course, many large caps too.
 Not to forget the overkill in mid and small caps.

 There is no thought process on what unique strategy any fund brings to the portfolio.
 That qualifies for over^(n) diversification or diworsification.

 The portfolio looks like a market index fund paying active management costs.